-- CMP would receive expedited approval of new targeted services.
-Rates for newly created customer classes were capped at the rate of the class that the customer would otherwise have been in. - CMP could also receive expedited approval of special rate contracts with individual customers.
-Different provisions applied for short term and long term contracts.

-6 The MPUC used the fact that price caps encourage prudent market offerings to expedite the7 recovery of discounts in subsequent rate cases.
+- For existing customers, CMP was free to set rates between the rate cap and a rate floor estimate of long-term marginal cost. - CMP would receive expedited approval of new targeted services.
+Rates for newlycreated customer classes were capped at the rate of the class that the customer would otherwise have been in. - CMP could also receive expedited approval of special rate contracts with individual customers.
+Different provisions applied for short term and long term contracts. - The MPUC used the fact that price caps encourage prudent market offerings to expedite the recovery of discounts in subsequent rate cases.

-- 8 5.5 Efficiency Carryover Mechanisms
+4.55.5 Efficiency Carryover Mechanisms

-- 9 Several approaches are possible to the design of efficiency carryover mechanisms.
-Two10 design issues are salient.
+Several approaches are possible to the design of efficiency carryover mechanisms.
+Two design issues are salient.

-- 11

-1) How do we determine the value of efficiency gains or losses we wish to carry over?

-2) How do we effect the carryover to the period following the plan?

-13 We discuss each group of issues in turn.
+- 1) How do we determine the value of efficiency gains or losses we wish to carry over? - 2) How do we effect the carryover to the period following the plan? - We discuss each group of issues in turn.